nikkiicole/Code.Cards/README.md

 ### Weaknesses:

-Possibility of over simplifying functionality.
 Figuring out react in the scope of this project.
-Making airtable work the way i want to.
+Making airtable work the way I want it to.

 ### Opportunities:

 Post MVP achievements and additional styling like animation.
+Making ths design more modern.

 ### Threats: